shoukoo/mei.nvim/README.md

 # 梅 💮 mei.nvim
-A beautiful colorscheme that is written in lua.
-It works with or without Tree-sitter.
+A beautiful color scheme that is written in lua.
+It works in both vim and neovim.

 ## Screenshot
 With Tree-sitter